-The Postman API MCP server supports SSE/HTTP and STDIO.
-The SSE/HTTP server is located at https://mcp.postman.com/mcp
+The Postman MCP server supports both streamable HTTP and STDIO.
+The streamable HTTP server is available at https://mcp.postman.com/

-Before getting started, fork the Postman API MCP server from the Postman Public Workspace.
-You'll also need to generate a Postman API key.
+Before getting started, you'll need to generate a Postman API key.

-Add the following information to the .vscode/mcp.json file to setup the streamable HTTP transport:
+Add the following to the .vscode/mcp.json file to set up the streamable HTTP transport:

 {